norvigaward/naward12/README.md

 - We then utilize a custom <a href="http://doc.scrapy.org/en/latest/index.html">Scrapy</a> module that can be found in our <a href="https://github.com/norvigaward/naward12/tree/master/scraper">repository</a> to crawl the content of the URLs listed on the second level of ODP.
 Only this time, we ignore all script, style and most common english words to attain only the most informative words for each web page.
 - The most informative words stored in a large TSV file found that can be found <a href="https://copy.com/L10OrSzm6DjH">here</a>.
 The TSV file is then parsed into a hadoop sequence file using a script found <a href="https://github.com/norvigaward/naward12/tree/master/mahout">here</a>.

+There are in total 599,981 pages that were crawled for the purpose of training.

 ###2.2 Training
 Once we attain the training data, a naive bayes classifier is trained through the use of <a href="https://mahout.apache.org/">Apache Mahout</a>.
 First, the new sequence file must be uploaded and the following commands must be executed in sequence: